 Additionally, Stitch supports selecting the region in which you’d like your account’s replicated data to be processed.
 Refer to the Data processing section for more info.

-Stitch can replicate data in a HIPAA-compliant manner as part of an Enterprise plan.
-To learn more replicating data subject to Health Insurance Portability and Accountability Act (HIPAA) regulations with Stitch, refer to the Operating Stitch in Compliance with HIPAA doc or contact the Stitch Sales team.
+Stitch can replicate data in a HIPAA-compliant manner as part of an Unlimited or Unlimited Plus plan.
+To learn more about replicating data subject to Health Insurance Portability and Accountability Act (HIPAA) regulations with Stitch, refer to the Operating Stitch in Compliance with HIPAA doc or contact the Stitch Sales team.

 Note: There are requirements outside of Stitch configuration that must be completed to ensure compliance.
 Reach out to Stitch Sales before replicating any sensitive data.